Munir93/gcloudpractice/README.md

 ----DataMigrationTwitterETL-Code-ONLY Version 1.0----
+Fully Automated.
 Streams tweets and submits as csv to GCS

 This version is to be run on either a GCP compute engine or in Cloud Shell.